uk-gov-mirror/defra.forms-engine-plugin/docs/features/code-based/SAVE_AND_EXIT.md

 # Save and Exit

 The forms engine supports save and exit capabilities through the `saveAndExit` plugin option.
-This feature enables advanced session handling for applications that need custom session storage, retrieval, and management beyond the default in-memory Redis cache.

-## Overview

-- **Generate custom cache keys** for session storage, e.g. if you want to cache by user ID
-- **Hydrate sessions** from external data sources (e.g. pre-filling a form when making a return journey)
-- **Persist session data** to external systems for long-term storage (e.g. Saving data to return later)

-Using the above, users can save their progress and continue filling out forms later, even across different devices or browser sessions.
+This feature enables applications to support end users saving their current answers and returning to the form at a later date.

+It does this by displaying a secondary button on each question page when the feature is enabled.
+When the button is clicked the form is submitted in the usual way and once the page data is validated, the provided `saveAndExit` handler is called.
+This is a standard hapi route handler with an additional `FormContext` parameter passed that contains the [current state of the users progression through the form](../../REQUEST_LIFECYCLE.md).

 > **Note:** it is your responsibility to ensure any state that exists outside of the form engine is captured upon persistence and available during hydration, e.g. file uploads via CDP.